debbiediscovers/twitter/README.md

 192.30.252.154
 </code></pre>

-To add a "sub-domain" (e.g."twitter.debbiediscovers.com"), point your CNAME (without the WWW) to your Github Pages default domain (debbiediscovers.github.io).(Note that your CNAME cannot point to more than one domain.If, like mine, it is already pointing somewhere else, you have to do a redirect instead of changing your DNS records.
+To add a "sub-domain" (e.g.<code>"twitter.example.com"</code>), point your CNAME (without the WWW) to your Github Pages default domain <code>("yourname.github.io")</code>.

+(Note: CNAME cannot point to more than one domain.
+If it is already pointing somewhere else, do a redirect instead)

 Go to Settings and fill in your custom domain.

+More instructions can be found [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/)

 ## Misc